 I have no idea, I can’t remember a time at Bard when I didn’t know about it.

-Junior in Computer Science and Experimental Humanities
+Senior in Computer Science and Experimental Humanities

-Freshman in Film and Electronic Arts
+Sophomore in Film and Electronic Arts

 She was asked why she is interested in EH.
 This was her response:

 I want to document and communicate through a visual language because it is very accessible in these times, and Experimental Humanities shares that goal.

 ― Olive Werby, October 2017

 Junior in Anthropology

 Anne (Baltimore, MD) joined the Digital History Lab near the end of the Fall semester of 2016.
 Some of the projects she has work on in EH include Lab assistant Ward Manor (archiving and oral histories), helped with the GlobalLocal conference, Jonah Rubin’s “Anthropology of Death (F16), Laura Kunreuther’s “Culture, Mediation, Media”(S17), DHL, Media Corps, DHV (2017) Tutor for Intro to Media (2017).
 She is skilled in singing and theatre, and is interested in EH due to a growing interest in archiving, as well as oral history and memory.

 When asked what her interest in EH is, she responded: